Announcement :

 About Me

 Kia ora e te whānau, ko Denise tōku ingoa.
 I feel incredibly fortunate to have been part of this amazing kura for the past 15 years.
-Currently, I am the Team Leader of the Creative Critters Syndicate, working alongside Suzanne and Tayla.
+Currently, I am the Team Leader of the Creative Critters Syndicate, working alongside Sharon and Zoe.
 I am passionate about my role and dedicated to ensuring every child feels valued, safe, and happy at school.
 A key part of my work is to help build children’s confidence, which I believe is essential for their learning progress.
-What makes my job even more special is that my grandchildren are students at the school, and it truly warms my heart to have such a strong connection to their schooling years.
-Outside of work, I enjoy playing golf, spending time outdoors, being with my lovely family and I'm just one walk away from completing all of the Great Walks of NZ!!
+Outside of work, I enjoy being outside.
+I have completed all 11 Great Walks of NZ.
+And this year I will be walking the French Way of the Camino de Santiago walking for 40 days across the top of Spain.

 Kaiako